 Some of the best widgets come with iOS, so no need to install anything.
 Here are a few of the ones Apple ToolBox staff and readers like the most.

 - Up Next–Pulls in any upcoming reminders or calendar events for viewing in one place.
-Get a great quick glance of your next calendar appointment.
-We recommend keeping this one at the top so it’s the first thing you see.
+Get a first quick glance of your next calendar appointment.
+We recommend keeping this one at the top, so it’s the first thing you see.

 - Mail–View and manage your email from your VIPs